groupdocs-viewer/GroupDocs.Viewer-Docs/java/rendering-basics/render-presentations.md

 ## Specify image resolution

 When you convert presentations with high-resolution images to other formats, you may need to lower image resolution to reduce the output file size.
-GroupDocs.Viewer supports the [PresentationOptions#setResolution(...)](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/presentationoptions/#setResolution-com.groupdocs.viewer.options.Resolution-) option that allows you to compress images in the output HTML and PDF files.
-To access this option, use the [HtmlViewOptions#setPresentationOptions(...)](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/htmlviewoptions/#setPresentationOptions-com.groupdocs.viewer.options.PresentationOptions-) or [PdfViewOptions#setPresentationOptions(...)](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/pdfviewoptions/#setPresentationOptions-com.groupdocs.viewer.options.PresentationOptions-) property (depending on the output file format).
+GroupDocs.Viewer supports the [PresentationOptions.SetResolution](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/presentationoptions/#setResolution-com.groupdocs.viewer.options.Resolution-) method that allows you to compress images in the output HTML and PDF files.
+To access this option, use the [HtmlViewOptions.SetPresentationOptions](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/htmlviewoptions/#setPresentationOptions-com.groupdocs.viewer.options.PresentationOptions-) or [PdfViewOptions.SetPresentationOptions](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/pdfviewoptions/#setPresentationOptions-com.groupdocs.viewer.options.PresentationOptions-) methods (depending on the output file format).

-You can set the [PresentationOptions#setResolution(...)](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/presentationoptions/#setResolution-com.groupdocs.viewer.options.Resolution-) property to one of the following [Resolution](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/resolution) field values:
+You can use the [PresentationOptions.SetResolution](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/presentationoptions/#setResolution-com.groupdocs.viewer.options.Resolution-) method to one of the following [Resolution](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/resolution) field values:

 | Resolution field | DPI | Remarks |
 | --- | --- | --- |